|"I am the Good Shepherd. The good shepherd

 that He sustains, protects and governs these with gracious regard for the good of man to the glory of His name.

-and He was born of the Virgin Mary; that He is Savior and Mediator of the whole human race, if they with full faith
+He was born of the Virgin Mary; that He is Savior and Mediator of the whole human race, if they with full faith accept the

-accept the grace proffered in Jesus; that this Jesus suffered and died on the cross for us, was buried, He descended
+grace proffered in Jesus; that this Jesus suffered and died on the cross for us, was buried, He descended into hell, rose